canonical/certification-docs/Policy_Guide.rst

 Website Maintenance and Bug Fixes
 '''''''''''''''''''''''''''''''''
-We will work with the design/development team to resolve any bugs or issues discovered with the public or private web sites.
+We will work with the web team to resolve any bugs or issues discovered with the public or private web sites.

 Participation
 =============